-On July 12, 2010, the Debtors filed a motion seeking an order (i) authorizing the Debtors to enter into the Texas Teachers Stock Purchase Agreement, (ii) approving payment of a breakup fee and reimbursement of expenses in accordance with the Texas Teachers Stock

-Purchase Agreement, and (iii) granting related relief.
-The hearing on such An order approving this motion is scheduled forwas entered on August 4.5, 2010.
+On July 12, 2010, the Debtors filed a motion seeking an order (i) authorizing the Debtors to enter into the Texas Teachers Stock Purchase Agreement, (ii) approving payment of a breakup fee and reimbursement of expenses in accordance with the Texas Teachers Stock Purchase Agreement, and (iii) granting related relief.
+An order approving this motion was entered on August 5, 2010.